Discover the good and bad about these sweet treats. Can dogs eat gummy bears? Keep reading and find out how dangerous they are.

 Can Dogs Eat Sour Gummy Bears

 No, dogs should not eat sour gummy bears.
-The first two ingredients in them is corn syrup and sugar.
+The first two ingredients in them are corn syrup and sugar.
 Eating this much sugar can cause tooth decay and diabetes.
+It could also cause them to gain weight which can lead to another health issue like arthritis.

 Can Dogs Eat Gummy Fruit Snacks